AusClimateService/npcp/README.md

 to add a summary of how your bias correction method works and the details/location of code used to implement it to the [methods](https://github.com/AusClimateService/npcp/tree/master/methods) subdirectory.

-The training data for each variable is the AGCD data archived at `/g/data/ia39/npcp/data/` following the data reference syntax described above.
+The training data for each variable is archived at `/g/data/ia39/npcp/data/` following the data reference syntax described above.
 For example, to complete tasks 1-3 for ACCESS-ESM1-5 data downscaled using BARPA the observational and model data you'll need is at: